Build an end-to-end data pipeline in Databricks

 In your Data Science & Engineering workspace, do one of the following:

-In the task dialog box that appears on the Tasks tab, replace Add a name for your job… with your job name, for example, “Songs workflow”.
+In the task dialog box on the Tasks tab, replace Add a name for your job… with your job name.
+For example, “Songs workflow”.

 In Task name, enter a name for the first task, for example,